 Cysteine, an amino acid found in chicken, can thin mucus in your lungs and make the mucus less viscous and sticky so you are able to expel it more easily.
 One specific reason why chicken soup is such a great cold and flu remedy.

-I can’t find 100’s of peer-reviewed articles to back the claims of bone broth enthusiasts, but quite frankly I don’t think very many people or organizations are investing money in researching exactly how good bone broth is for you.
-I will however use some critical analysis to say that although some claims are lofty bone broth, of some sort, has been consumed for centuries is many cultures.
-There is no mistake that chicken soup is your Grandmother’s cure for the common cold, and your Grandmother is brilliant.
-I know that I feel great when I eat bone broth, and I feel like it’s an easily digestible form of nutrients and minerals, and we can all definitely use more of that.
+I can't find 100's of peer-reviewed articles to back the claims of bone broth enthusiasts, but quite frankly I don't think very many people or organizations are investing money in researching exactly how good bone broth is for you.
+I will, however, use some critical analysis to say that although some claims are lofty bone broth, of some sort, has been consumed for centuries in many cultures.
+Chicken soup is your Grandmother's cure for the common cold, and your Grandmother is brilliant.
+I know that I feel great when I consume bone broth, and I feel like it's an easily digestible form of nutrients and minerals, and we can all definitely use more of that.

 What's a good bone broth recipe?

 I'm so glad you asked 😉 I just posted a super yummy one that you can make in the instant pot!
 I also included instructions for the stove top.